ithone4/Travelers/README.md

 ## Description

-* The FerskTech Corporate Travel Policy Builder is a simple to use application that allows anyone from any company (regardless of size) to create a corporate travel policy.
+* Did you fall asleep when you read the words 'corporate travel policy builder'?
+Well, this builder is no snoozefest!
+In fact, you'll be up and running with a corporate travel policy in no time - and may have even enjoyed the process.
+The FerskTech Corporate Travel Policy Builder is a simple to use application that allows anyone from any company (regardless of size) to create a corporate travel policy.
 The application guides the user along using a questionnaire to help narrow down the type of travel policy that will best fit the culture of a company.
 Users can choose from policy jargon ranging from strict to easy-going.
 Finally, users can easily download a copy of the policy and then distribute it to other employees at their company.

 ## Installation